ubclaunchpad/LP-website/handbook/project-management/sprints.md

 1. 📝 **Prep:** 1-2 days before your meeting, update your meeting document to outline all of the following parts of the meeting in a few words per point.
    * The goal is to have everyone briefly think about what they've achieved and problems they've faced so that meetings can run more smoothly!
-   * A good way to do this is to have a document posted to your team's Slack channel or your team's GitHub discussions so everyone can add to it at their leisure before you meeting.
+   * A good way to do this is to have a document posted to your team's Slack channel or your team's GitHub discussions so everyone can add to it at their leisure before your team meeting.
 An example of document could be one where each member contributes the following:
       > **Last Week**:
       > * Started working on issue #1
       > * Submitted PR #2 for logging